-The students are the first of a stream of PNG defence force personnel to undertake a Aeronautical Maintenance Engineering quaflication run by Nelson Marlborough Institute of Technology (NMIT) at their RNZAF Base Woodburne campus.
+The students are the first of a stream of PNG defence force personnel to undertake a Aeronautical Maintenance Engineering qualification run by Nelson Marlborough Institute of Technology (NMIT) at their RNZAF Base Woodburne campus.

 PNG Defence entered into a collaborative agreement with NMIT and the RNZAF, with NMIT providing the engineering training and the RNZAF providing work-based training at their bases.